MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-using-access-modifiers.md

 Access modifiers are used to set accessibility of tables, table fields, codeunits, and queries, which controls whether the object can be used from other code in your module or other modules.
 Setting access to `internal` is linked to the [JSON Files](devenv-json-files.md) setting `internalsVisibleTo`.

+You set the object accessibility by using the [Access Property](properties/devenv-using-access-modifiers.md).
+If the `Access` property is not specified; default is `Public`.

 > [!NOTE]
 > In AL access modifiers are primarily intended for designing APIs and *cannot* be used as a security boundary.

-You set the object accessibility by using the [Access Property](properties/devenv-using-access-modifiers.md).
-If the `Access` property is not specified; default is `Public`.
+## Access modifiers

 The access modifiers that are available in AL are: